Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Experiments

 \section{Experiments}

-We evaluate our method over $16$ different datasets on three widely-used NLP benchmarks, using models ranging from the 355 M-parameter RoBERTa-large model to the 9 B-parameter Gemma-2 model.
-Our setup spans both masked and autoregressive architectures, allowing us to comprehensively assess the effectiveness of our approach.
-We fine-tune RoBERTa-large \citep{liu2019robertarobustlyoptimizedbert}, Llama-3.2 3B \citep{llama3}, Mistral-7B \citep{mistral7b}, and Gemma-2 9B \citep{gemma2}, showcasing our method's adaptability across a variety of tasks and model architectures.
+We evaluate over $16$ different datasets on $3$ widely-used benchmarks, using models ranging from the 355 M RoBERTa-large model to the 9 B Gemma-2 model.
+Our setup spans both masked and autoregressive architectures, allowing us to comprehensively assess the effectiveness of LoRA-SB.
+Specifically, we fine-tune RoBERTa-large \citep{liu2019robertarobustlyoptimizedbert}, Llama-3.2 3B \citep{llama3}, Mistral-7B \citep{mistral7b}, and Gemma-2 9B \citep{gemma2}. \textbf{We compute the update approximation using only $\mathbf{1/1000}$ ($0.1\%$) of each dataset's total size}.
+This ensures that the training time overhead is minimal and has a negligible effect on efficiency.
+Detailed hyperparameter and dataset details are given in Appendix \ref{app:exps} and \ref{app:datasets}, respectively.

-We implement all models using PyTorch \citep{paszke2019pytorch} and the popular HuggingFace Transformers library \citep{wolf2020transformers}.
-We run all experiments on a \textbf{single NVIDIA A6000 GPU} and report results as the average of three random seeds.
-To save memory, we initialize base models in \texttt{\textbf{torch.bfloat16}} precision.
-Appendix \ref{app:datasets} provides detailed information on the datasets used.

-\textbf{We compute the update approximation using only $\mathbf{1/1000}$ of each dataset's total number of samples}.
-This ensures that the additional training time overhead is minimal and has a negligible effect on overall efficiency.
-We provide a benchmark of this overhead in Section \ref{sec:analysis}.
-These samples are randomly selected from the dataset's training set in each run.